 - When aid funds get tight.
 How soon after your FAFSA deadlines do you generally run out of funds, if at all?
 I’m going to say this as often as I can – your family’s FAFSA has got to be turned in by January 31 of your senior year.
 It doesn’t matter if the deadline is in March!
 Monies typically are distributed on a first-come/first-served basis.
 Find out how fast you need to get in line.

-- Change in circumstances.
-If my family’s financial situation or residency status changes during a school year, at what point can I re-submit for assistance?
+- Aid commitment after freshmen year.
+Will that great financial aid package still be in place 2-3 years into my undergrad experience, or is it first-year only?
+And if my family’s financial situation or residency status changes during a school year, at what point can I re-submit for assistance?
 This is information you want to know BEFORE any unexpected occurrences crop up freshman year or beyond.
-You’ll get a sense of the flexibility of the financial aid office and how well they work with students – and if that great financial aid package will still be around 2-3 years into your experience there.
+You’ll get a sense of the flexibility of the financial aid office and how well they work with students.

 - Requesting re-calculation.
 If the offer I receive is higher than we can afford or doesn’t reflect our FAFSA information, can we request a review of the package, and if so, what is the process?
 Needs no explanation!